carlosjennings1991/Amazon_Vine_Analysis/README.md

 * One star reviews, are vine members giving one star reviews at a much lower percentage compared to everyone else?
 * Are there products which receive a disproportionate amount of reviews from Vine Members?
+* Is this trend consistent across product types?
+We reviewed software, which is very unique as a product class.
+Consequently, we should confirm if the positive bias among vine members is replicated across other product types like pet products, appliances or apparel.